 The guys are about to embark on a long journey, traveling from Seattle to Portland by bike, the STP ride.
 That takes some serious balls.
 They need something to sustain them while they pedal their way south for 200 miles.
 Solution: Super Power Energy Balls.
 These bite sized balls pack a serious punch of energy and get you moving faster than a big gulp full of Four Loko.
 No loco hangover required.
 Bonus, I don’t have to turn the oven on and they will give me the boost I need to power through the seemingly endless task of packing up our entire life into hand me down Trader Joe’s boxes.
 Win win.
 Time to go balls to the wall, and power up.
 Good luck Jason and Greg, go balls out and have a ball doing it!
 And, I just crossed the ball joke line, oh balls.

 These super balls pack a punch of energy with peanut butter, honey, oats, coconut, chocolate, flax seed, almonds and cinnamon.
 No Baking required!
 The perfect pick me up when you need a lift.
-These can easily be made vegan by omitting the chocolate or replacing it with dairy free chocolate.
+These can easily be made vegan by omitting the chocolate or replacing it with dairy free cacao and using agave nectar in place of honey.
 A gluten free version can be made by subbing GF rolled oats in.

 - peanut butter - 1 cup